Stockholm: The City That Built a Warship Too Tall to Sail and 30,000 Islands to Escape To

 The narrowest street in Gamla Stan is Mårten Trotzigs Gränd, a passage that squeezes down to 90 centimeters at its tightest point.
 It is named after a merchant who died in 1624, a reminder that this district has always been about commerce.
 Today, that means souvenir shops selling Dala horses and Viking trinkets, but look deeper.
 The antique dealers on Österlånggatan have been here for decades.
 Anders Zorn's etchings turn up regularly, and 18th-century pharmacy bottles gather dust on shelves that have seen generations of collectors.

 For a break from the crowds, climb the stairs to Köpmantorget, a small square with a 17th-century well and a bronze statue of Saint George that copies the one in the cathedral.
-The nearby Chokladkoppen café has been serving hot chocolate and cinnamon buns since 1993, which in Stockholm counts as established.
+The nearby Chokladkoppen café at Stortorget 18 has been serving hot chocolate and cinnamon buns since 1993, which in Stockholm counts as established.
+Their hot chocolate is thick enough to stand a spoon in, and the cinnamon buns are properly soft in the center with a crackle of pearl sugar on top.
+A bun and coffee will run you about 85 SEK ($8).

 Fika: The Sacred Coffee Break